Dear Firebird Nation,

 Building 39, Suite 237

 771.210.9423 (office cell)

 - Title IX is a federal law passed in 1972 that prohibits sex-based discrimination in all activities and programs of educational institutions receiving federal funds, which includes the University Of the District of Columbia (UDC).

 - Once the institution knows or reasonably should know of a potential Title IX violation, we have an obligation to investigate and respond.

 - Title IX covers ALL assaults regardless of the sex of the harasser, i.e., even if the harasser and the person being harassed are members of the same sex. * Under Title IX the University is required to investigate all matters involving gender-based harassment or violence, including stalking and domestic violence.

 What does Title IX require?

-ALL University community members must comply with Title IX; including, and without limitation to: students, faculty, staff, university administrators, coaches, counselors, and visitors.
+ALL University community members must comply with Title IX, including, and without limitation: students, faculty, staff, university administrators, coaches, counselors, and visitors.